abdullahanzar/Zevi/README.md

-# Zive - Product Listing Application
+# Zevi - Product Listing Application

-Zive is a simple web application that allows users to browse through various products and offers the ability to search for products, apply filters, and see a rating of different products.
+Zevi is a simple web application that allows users to browse through various products and offers the ability to search for products, apply filters, and see a rating of different products.

 ## Features